Last reviewed on 14th August 2023 by Martin Alexander (Mortgage Advisor)

 Offset buy to let mortgage rates

 Mortgage rates are often higher than regular buy to let mortgages.
 This is because you’ll be able to save money by reducing your interest.
 As a result, lenders offer mortgages with slightly increased rates.
 Nonetheless, you should still be able to make a saving each month.

 As mentioned, your savings account would need to be tied to your mortgage lender.
 It’s also likely that you won’t gain any interest on your savings while your funds are kept in the account.
 This is because your savings will instead be used to reduce the level of interest you pay on the loan.

 Mortgage fees will typically be higher than average too.
 This is again due to the nature of the loan.
 Just because you’re able to offset your savings against your mortgage balance, it doesn’t mean to say it’s the most viable option available.

 Nonetheless, you should be able to reduce the cost of your monthly payments or the length of your mortgage term.
-This can result in an overall saving which is great news for any investor.
+This can result in overall savings which is great news for any investor.
 To be sure, speak to our advisors who can calculate everything for you.

 Specialist advice for landlords

 Most offset buy to let mortgage lenders don’t advertise their products as widely as regular deals.
 As a result, it can be difficult for investors to find suitable lenders.

 Our advisors have access to every UK buy to let lender and can quickly calculate which deals will save you the most money.
 Furthermore, we’ll be able to assess which type of buy to let mortgage will be the most suitable.